 The Backroads Bus Tour – What It Is All About

 What exactly is this bus tour all about?
-The quick explanation – it’s a 90 minute tour that goes through working farms where a guide will tell you about the Amish life – history, customs, beliefs and traditions.
+The quick explanation – it’s a 90-minute tour that goes through working farms where a guide will tell you about the Amish life – history, customs, beliefs, and Amish traditions.

 In other words, it is a great orientation of your surroundings and understanding how these people live and what they are all about.

-But what really was wonderful is what we learned from the guide.
+But what really was wondering is what we learned from the guide.

 We had a couple of stops with the tour as well.
 One main one was an Amish family home and business that owned a miniature horse farm.